Adobe-CEP/CEP-Resources/CEP_9.x/Documentation/CEP 9.0 HTML Extension Cookbook.md

  - Create a “.debug” file to the extension root directory such as `Test_Extension\.debug`.
 The .debug file contains remote debug ports.
 Developers must create this file and use valid debug ports because both remote debugging and dev tools are based on it.
- - ".debug" file name is special for both Windows and Mac platforms, it has to be created via command line.
+ - ".debug" file name is special for both Windows and macOS platforms, it has to be created via command line.
 	 - On Windows, use "copy con .debug" and "Ctrl+Z" to create an empty file.
-	 - On Mac, use "touch .debug" to create an empty file.
+	 - On macOS, use "touch .debug" to create an empty file.
  - The value of Port should be between 1024 and 65535 (not include 65535), otherwise remote debugging and dev tools will not work.
  - One extension bundle may have multiple extensions.
 The .debug file can specify debug ports for each extension.
 Here is an example file: